Making Clever Lizard

 I sorted each batch in a tray, numbered 1-8.

-I then cut each batch into tesserae.
+I then cut each batch into tesserae - sooo many cuts!

-A sortring tray of batches 3-6.
+A sorting tray of batches 3-6.

+I meticulously placed the glass tesserae piece by piece.
 Here, batches 1-2 are filled in and you can see my pencil markings on the background for where I want each batch to transition.

 After placing the first third, I shifted to placing inward from batch 8, so I could be sure to meet transitions properly.